TJEgbert/tjegbert.github.io/README.md

 # Repositories index
 Welcome and thank you for taking the time to look at GitHub here are the links to all my repositories.
-If you would like to see more details about each you can find a write up on the [project page on my website](https://tjegbert.github.io/pages/projects.html).

 ## [Click here to go to my GitHub Page.](https://github.com/TJEgbert)